v1.0.0 · Open Source · MIT License

 Cost

-Per-token pricing for 15+ provider/model variants.
-Reports total cost, cost per 1K tokens, and pre-run cost estimate.
+Per-token pricing for 15+ provider variants.
+Reports total cost, cost per 1K tokens, and pre-run estimates.
 No extra API calls.

 USD / 1K tokens